 History, Planned Improvements, and Future Aspirations

-The state highway begins at its junction with Interstate 110 in Los Angeles, just north of San Pedro.
+The state route begins at its junction with Interstate 110 in Los Angeles, just north of San Pedro.
 The Seaside Freeway between Interstate 110 and the Vincent Thomas Bridge was opened to traffic on July 9, 1970.
 Heading east from Interstate 110, California 47 immediately ascends the Vincent Thomas Bridge, which was opened to traffic on November 15, 1963.
 This four-lane, green-painted, suspension bridge is free; however, it was tolled from 1963 until 2000.
 The Vincent Thomas Bridge is frequently seen in movies and commercials (and is sometimes referred to in movies, including Al Pacino's erroneous "St. Vincent Thomas Bridge" remark in the 1995 movie Heat).

 At the eastern end of the Vincent Thomas Bridge, California 47 has one interchange with Ferry Street (Exit 1B).
 Between Ferry Street and the city limits, California 47/Seaside Avenue is maintained by the city of Los Angeles.
 There is one at-grade intersection with Navy Way.
 Seaside Avenue will change names to Ocean Boulevard upon leaving the city of Los Angeles and entering the city of Long Beach.
 The city limits is located after the Navy Way traffic signal, where California 47 shifts from Seaside Avenue to Ocean Boulevard.